-The Media Fellowship program of the Asia Pacific Foundation of Canada, supported in part by Cathay Pacific Airways, offers up-and-coming and established journalists the opportunity to spend time in Asia, researching and preparing stories.
-The program aims to help Canadian journalists to become better informed about this dynamic part of the world in order to write and broadcast insightfully on Asia and the Canada-Asia relationship.
+The Media Fellowship program of the Asia Pacific Foundation of Canada offers up-and-coming and established journalists the opportunity to spend time in Asia researching and preparing stories.
+The program aims to help Canadian journalists become better informed about this dynamic part of the world in order to write and broadcast insightfully on Asia and the Canada-Asia relationship.

-The Foundation will award up to three fellowships valued at up to $10,000 each.
+The Foundation awarded two fellowships in 2019-20, each valued at up to C$10,000 for in-country travel and expenses, and coverage of trans-Pacific travel with support in part from Cathay Pacific Airways.
 The Media Fellowships are a component of the Foundation’s Research Grants Program, funded through the proceeds of an endowment established by the Government of Canada.
 All grants will be awarded on a competitive basis.

-The Media Fellowship program is open to any journalist who is a citizen or Permanent Resident of Canada, employed by a Canadian magazine, newspaper, news service, business publication, radio, television station or new media outlet as a reporter, feature writer, columnist or as a freelancer.
-Applicants must have at least three years of experience in their field and have an established history of publication in Canadian news media.
-Previous recipients have ranged from veteran reporters to up-and-coming journalists.
+The Media Fellowship program is open to any journalist who is a citizen or Permanent Resident of Canada, employed by a Canadian magazine, newspaper, news service, business publication, radio, television station, new media or multimedia outlet as a reporter, feature writer, columnist, or as a freelancer.
+Applicants must have at least two years experience in their field and have an established history of publication in Canadian news media.
+Previous recipients have ranged from veteran reporters to promising journalists.
 Recipients of Media Fellowship awards from APF Canada are not eligible to apply until three years after their previous award.

 Applications should include:

-• A 1,000-1,500 word proposal.
+• A 500-750-word (max.) proposal.
 The proposal should demonstrate the motivation and rationale for choosing a topic of interest and why it is important to the intended audience.
-It should include a detailed outline of concrete steps for the assignment including a plan of execution and dissemination highlighting where the resulting articles/programs will be published or broadcast.
+It should include a detailed outline of concrete steps for the assignment, including a plan of execution and dissemination highlighting where the resulting articles/programs will be published or broadcast.

 • Two examples of written or broadcast work.
 Where possible, please provide links to the examples of previous work.
-Alternatively, please include copies as a PDF format or as digital media files.
+Alternatively, please include copies as a single PDF or as digital media files.

-• A letter from their prospective editor/producer, stating a willingness, in principle, to run stories resulting from this trip, subject to normal editorial judgment.
+• A letter from a prospective editor/producer, stating a willingness, in principle, to run stories resulting from this trip, subject to normal editorial judgment.

 Seventy-five per cent of the Fellowship will be awarded upon signing of the award agreement.
 Twenty-five per cent will be withheld until final reporting.
 As per Revenue Canada requirements all Grant payments will be reported on a T4A at the end of each calendar year (refer to www.cra-arc.gc.ca IT340R and IT75R4 for additional information).

-Journalists will be expected to produce their completed articles and programs within a year upon receipt of the media fellowship.
-As part of the stop-over in Hong Kong, journalists will be encouraged to blog and tweet about their travel experiences with Cathay Pacific Airways and in Hong Kong.
-Recipients will be expected to forward the Foundation copies of completed articles and programs that result from their trip.
+Journalists will be expected to produce their completed articles and programs no later than March 31 of the next year.
+Recipients will be expected to forward to the Foundation copies of completed articles and programs that result from their trip.

-Recipients will also be expected to provide a short written report (700-1000 words) to provide feedback and their trip and help refine the Foundation’s media fellowship program.
-Recipients will be invited by the Foundation to do a presentation to share their insights and findings during their trip to Asia either at the Foundation’s Vancouver or Toronto office.
+Recipients will also be required to provide a short written report (700-1,000 words) to provide feedback on their trip and help refine the Foundation’s media fellowship program.
+Recipients may be invited by the Foundation to do a presentation to share their insights and findings during their trip to Asia at either the Foundation’s Vancouver or Toronto office.

 Where to Apply